tjheslin1/sunday-arcana-recruitment/doc.md

 You can expend a use of your Wild Shape feature to guide any followers within 50 miles of you on their travels.
 For the next 8 hours they can travel twice as far across any natural ground and ignore difficult terrain.

 Your Wild Guide might take the form of a series of bird calls that guide your followers to the clearest paths of a forest, a steady, sweet smelling, breeze that blows across fields towards a hidden mountain path or an anmial spirit that travels with the group as long as they remain out of combat.

 \page

 <div class='pageNumber auto'></div>

+## Fighter

+### Trained warrior

+_Prerequisite: at least one recruited follower that is a Warrior sidekick_
+<div style='margin-top:0px'></div>

+After spending time training your Warrior sidekick they gain a Fighting Style from the Fighter's list.

+They gain an additional Fighting Style from the Fighter's list at 10th-level of Warrior.

+The Warrior cannot take a Fighting Style option more than once, even if you later get to choose again.

+## Sorceror

 ## Warlock